06Reetu/Heart-Disease-Prediction/README.md

 It is a Machine Learning Web App Built Using Flask Deployed on Heroku.

 This is a Heart Disease Prediction System Web application.
 I tried to give a clean and user-friendly interface.
-It is built using Flask and deployed on Heroku.
+It is built using Flask.

-Checkout the following link to check my deployed model : https://hdpsys.herokuapp.com/

 Please do ⭐ the repository, if you like this.😊